 Here’s a quick video intro to Google for Jobs:

-By using Google’s built-in search capabilities, Pichai detailed how the most powerful search engine in the world can now connect millions of job seekers with the nearly half of all US employers that are struggling to find great talent.
+By using Google’s built-in search capabilities, Pichai detailed how the most powerful search engine in the world can now connect millions of job seekers with nearly half of all US employers that are struggling to find great talent.
 Currently, job boards are reliant on administrators to add job postings one by one.
 Many times, they are not search engine optimized and fall off the radar of search aggregators.
 With Google for Jobs, the company is redeploying many of the tools previously used to match advertisers up with consumers to bring together job leads and candidates.

 What does this mean for your job search?